Internal Communications: How to Maximize Your Intranet

 The takeaway here is that companies must design the intranet around the employee.
 Intranets are a fun place for employees to connect, collaborate, and bring your brand values to life.
 Don’t miss out on the opportunity to make the most of your intranet, reach out for a consultation.

-For over 18 years, C. Change Consulting has helped brands in the corporate, small business, nonprofit, and government sectors with marketing and communications strategy, research, planning, and execution.
+C. Change Consulting helps corporate, foundation, and government sectors with branding, marketing and communications strategy, research, planning, and execution.